 Whole Tone Scale

-Whole Tone Scale: The name of the scale should give you some indication as to how the notes would be arranged within the scale.
-In this case, you have guessed it right!
-It consists of only whole tones and no semitones.
+Whole Tone Scale consists of only whole tones and no semitones.
 It means the distance between two consecutive notes in this scale is one whole tone (or 2 semi tones).

 Example